How to clean linoleum floors?

 What to use to clean linoleum floors?

 For traditional methods of cleaning, use a mop to clean linoleum floors.
 For preparing the water, add around 4-6 drops of dish soap to your pail of water.
-For solutions that are meant for taking off more aggressive stains, a combination of water, baking soda and vinegar are recommended.
+For solutions that are meant for taking off more aggressive stains, a combination of water, baking soda, and vinegar is recommended.
 Borax and warm water are other popular combinations which you should go for if you are looking for a more deodorizing option.

-How to clean yellowed, dirty and stained linoleum floors?
+How to clean yellowed, dirty, and stained linoleum floors?

 It shouldn’t be that surprising to find yourself with stained and yellowed flooring since they are commonly used in kitchens.
 There is a way to get rid of these stains using natural products.
 White vinegar and baking soda are effective options and do not have any toxic fumes either.
 Mild detergent also loosens less aggressive stains.
 When using the vinegar and baking soda technique, saturate the stain with the solution and allow it to sit for a couple of minutes.
 Wipe with a cloth or scrub if the stain is stronger.